info-uaic/deschis.org/cod.md

 The rules are intended to be lightweight, and to make more explicit certain social norms that are normally implicit.
 Most of our social rules really boil down to "don't be a jerk" or "don't be annoying."
 Of course, almost nobody sets out to be a jerk or annoying, so telling people not to be jerks isn't a very productive strategy.
 That's why our social rules are designed to curtail specific behavior we've found to be destructive to a supportive, productive, and fun learning environment.

 No feigning surprise.
 The first rule means you shouldn't act surprised when people say they don't know something.
 This applies to both technical things ("What?!
 I can't believe you don't know what the stack is!") and non-technical things ("You don't know who RMS is?!").
-Feigning surprise has absolutely no social or educational benefit: When people feign surprise, it's usually to make them feel better about themselves and others feel worse.
+Feigning surprise has absolutely no social or educational benefit.
+When people feign surprise, it's usually to make them feel better about themselves and others feel worse.
 And even when that's not the intention, it's almost always the effect.

-No well-actually's A well-actually happens when someone says something that's almost - but not entirely - correct, and you say, "well, actually…" and then give a minor correction.
+No well-actually's.
+A well-actually happens when someone says something that's almost - but not entirely - correct, and you say, "well, actually…" and then give a minor correction.
 This is especially annoying when the correction has no bearing on the actual conversation.
 This doesn't mean we aren't about truth-seeking or that we don't care about being precise.
 Almost all well-actually's in our experience are about grandstanding, not truth-seeking.

-No subtle -isms Our last social rule bans subtle racism, sexism, homophobia, transphobia, and other kinds of bias.
+No subtle -isms.
+Our last social rule bans subtle racism, sexism, homophobia, transphobia, and other kinds of bias.
 This one is different from the rest, because it covers a class of behaviors instead of one very specific pattern.

 Subtle -isms are small things that make others feel uncomfortable, things that we all sometimes do by mistake.
 For example, saying "It's so easy my grandmother could do it" is a subtle -ism.
 Like the other three social rules, this one is often accidentally broken.
 Like the other three, it's not a big deal to mess up – you just apologize and move on.